 Skyrim was originally released in 2011 for the PC, Xbox 360, and PlayStation 3, and then again in 2016 as Skyrim: Special Edition for the PC, Xbox One, PlayStation 4, and then again in 2017 for the Nintendo Switch, and again a year later as Skyrim VR for virtual reality headsets, and again in 2021 as Skyrim: Anniversary Edition for the PC, Xbox Series X, and PlayStation 5.
 Did you get all that?

-As of 2024 Skyrim is still available as at full price.
+As of 2024 Skyrim is still available at full price.
 In theory £40 or so, although it frequently goes on sale.
 Along with Grand Theft Auto V and Minecraft it's one of a handful of games that has been on sale continuously at full-price for over a decade, which is an impressive feat given that it has spanned three whole console generations.

 Incidentally I played it on the PlayStation 4, because it was on offer for the PlayStation.
 The screenshots in this article are taken from the unmodified PlayStation 4 version of the game.
 I found the fixed field of view frustrating when indoors, and aiming arrows is awkward with a controller, but otherwise the experience of playing the game on a console felt painless.
 The game did make my PS4 chug air, though, so be sure to leave a lot of space around your console for ventilation.

 Why is Skyrim so popular?
 The obvious answer is that it's a good-looking, good-sounding game that builds on Oblivion without doing anything particularly wrong.
 I'm not a fan of role-playing games, but I quickly picked up the gameplay mechanics.
-Combat consists of stepping forward, swiping, and stepping back again, and you can go a long way just with those moves, but there's enough depth to allow for flexibility.
+Combat consists of stepping forward, swiping, then stepping back again, and you can go a long way just with those moves, but there's enough depth to allow for flexibility.

 Unlike Dark Souls the gameplay is mostly mellow, and one upside of Skyrim's pervasive narrative blandness is that it never becomes emotionally overwhelming.
 As pictured throughout this article the graphics are still attractive today - everything is blocky, but the colours and lighting are lovely - and during the COVID years Skyrim even had a second wind as ambient entertainment for people who couldn't leave the house.
 At a time when people were flocking to Microsoft Flight Simulator 2020 for their travel fix, they also binge-watched 84-year-old Shirley Curry as she gleefully power-smashed raiders and giant spiders in, yes, Skyrim.